metafacture/metafacture-core/MAINTAINING.md

 In your project:

-3. your project dependency to `master-SNAPSHOT`
+3. set your project dependency to `master-SNAPSHOT`
 4. Run your tests of your project

 ### Upload